 After passing the active site you come to the Mount Pleasant site.
 This is where the original Madison family home had been built by James’ grandfather, Ambrose.
 There are not any buildings above the ground, they buried over them to protect the site while they are waiting to have more of a chance for excavation.
 It is just nicely mown grass with a few signs right now.
 You can check out this aerial photograph of what the site looked like when some of it was excavated and the locations of the buildings.

-The most poignant moment of the visit for me was the time we spent at the Madison cemetery.
+Madison cemetery.
 Beyond James and Dolley, his siblings and their descendants, his parents, and grandparents are buried here – although many are in unmarked graves.
 We were the only ones visiting the cemetery at the time at it was quiet and respectful.
 James’ gravestone you cannot miss – it is a giant obelisk, however it is very reserved.
 There is just the word, Madison, on it.
 Dolley’s grave, also marked by an obelisk but smaller, is directly behind James’.
 After we left the Madison cemetery we walked over to the slave cemetery.
 Located at the edge of the woods it is non-descript.
 The graves are only marked by infrequent head and foot field stones and the grave depressions.

 Copyright © 2012 by The Maiden’s Court